Fiery tanker crash kills 2 on 105 Freeway in Hawthorne

 Freeway traffic was at a standstill for hours at the crash site, located about 3 miles east of Los Angeles International Airport.

 All eastbound lanes were reopened shortly after 8 a.m.
-A Fire Department spokesperson said CalTrans officials would inspect the structural integrity of the freeway before westbound the side are reopened.
+A Fire Department spokesperson said CalTrans officials would inspect the structural integrity of the freeway before the westbound side is reopened.

 @ABC7 accident on 105 freeway and Crenshaw. #abc7eyewitness pic.twitter.com/Hsx6onwDOx— Jordie Reyes🇧🇿 (@haro247) August 24, 2018